No. 11 Arizona snaps 10-game skid vs. No. 10 Oregon, 57-41

 TUCSON, Ariz.
-(AP) — Aari McDonald scored 16 points and Trinity Baptiste had 14 points and six rebounds to help No. 11 Arizona to a 57-41 victory over No. 10 Oregon on Thursday night, snapping a 10-game losing streak in the series.
+(AP) — No. 11 Arizona considers its televised 57-41 victory over No. 10 Oregon on Thursday night a boost for the program and Pac-12 conference.

+“From a national perspective, this was a good statement win,” Arizona coach Adia Barnes said.

+“A lot of people don’t see the Pac-12. … For Arizona to bounce back after a tough loss on the road and show character and not to lose our confidence was important for us.”

-Sam Thomas had 10 points and six rebounds for the Wildcats (9-2, 7-2 Pac-12), who scored 17 of the first 19 points and led by as many as 21 in beating Oregon the first time since the 2016 Pac-12 tournament.
+Aari McDonald scored 16 points, Trinity Baptiste had 14 points and six rebounds and Sam Thomas had 10 points and six rebounds for the Wildcats (9-2, 7-2 Pac-12), who scored 17 of the first 19 points and led by as many as 21 in snapping a 10-game losing streak in the series.

+“From the first quarter, I knew we were controlling the game,” McDonald said.
+“We had them flustered, and I’ve never seen Oregon players flustered like that.
+Everybody was locked in, and everybody wanted this win bad.”

-Nyara Sabally had 15 points and seven rebounds, and Sydney Parrish had seven points and seven rebounds for the Ducks (9-3, 7-3), whose previous season low in scoring was 63 points.
+Nyara Sabally had 15 points and seven rebounds and Sydney Parrish had seven points and seven rebounds for the Ducks (9-3, 7-3), whose previous season low in scoring was in a 70-63 loss to No. 1 Stanford.
 They have lost three of four for the first time since 2016-17.

+The Wildcats entered the game having lost two of three, a blowout to Stanford and an overtime loss to No. 25 Washington State last Sunday in a game the Wildcats led by double-digits in the second half.

 McDonald has scored in double figures in 77 straight games, the longest active streak in the NCAA.
 She leads the Pac-12 in points and assists per game and is the NCAA’s leading active scorer.